 Timing Is Everything

 Besides learning how to read drum symbolism and notation, it is also important to know how to count time.
-Time signatures are indicated at the beginning of a piece of music.
+At the start of a musical piece, time signatures are specified to indicate the rhythmic structure and beats per measure.
 And they tell you how many beats there are in a measure (bar) of music.

 The most common time signature is 4/4.
 The first 4 is indicative that there are 4 beats in a measure or each bar of music.
 The second 4 tell us what kind of notes they are.
 In the case of 4/4, the notes are quarter notes.
 For example, there are 4 quarter notes (or crotchets) within a bar of music.
 The quarter notes are played even throughout the music.